-•
+Group Company

-2022 £000 2021 £000 2022 £000 2021 £000
+2023 £000 2022 £000 2023 £000 2022 £000

 At 1 January - - - -

 Additions 2,185 - 2,185 -

 Share of profit or loss - - - -

 Dividends received - - - -

 At 31 December 2,185 - 2,185 -

-At 31 December 2022 the Group and Company had interests in the following joint venture:
+At 31 December 2023 the Group and Company had interests in the following joint venture:

-Name Registered Office Holding Happy Kitchens Ltd 1 Holly Street, Sheffield, South Yorkshire, S1 2GT, United Kingdom 50%

-On 29 December 2022 the Parent Company and Solutions Ltd (the venturers) formed a joint venture (Happy Kitchens Ltd).
-On incorporation, both venturers contributed £2,185k in exchange for 50% of the share capital.

-Happy Kitchens Ltd's profit or loss from incorporation to 31 December 2022 was immaterial.

-Happy Kitchens Ltd is a private company and does not have published share price quotations.

-The Group (and the Company) has no additional commitments relating to Happy Kitchens Ltd.
+Sch 4.19 Name Registered Office Holding Happy Kitchens Ltd 1 Holly Street, Sheffield, South Yorkshire, S1 2GT, United Kingdom 50% he Parent Company and Solutions Ltd (the venturers) formed s Ltd).
+On incorporation, both venturers contributed £2,185k in pital.
+15.20 Happy Kitchens Ltd's pro ofit or loss from incorporation to 31 December 2023 was imme aterial.
+15.19(c) Happy Kitchens Ltd is a private company and does not have published share price quotations.
+15.19(d) The Group (and the Con npany) has no additional commitments relating to Happy Kit chens Ltd.

 - In the consolidated financial statements of a venturer and/or investors that is a parent, the investments in joint controlled entities and associates are required to be accounted for using the equity method, except when the investments are held as part of an investment portfolio, in which case, those are measured at fair value with changes recognised in profit or loss (FRS 102.14.4A-4B, 15.9A-9B) - In the separate financial statements, the parent has an accounting policy choice and can elect to measure the investments in subsidiaries, associates, and joint controlled entities either at cost or at fair value through other comprehensive income or through profit or loss (FRS 102.9.26).
-In these illustrative financial statements the cost model has been adopted
+In these illustrative financial statements the cost model has been adopted.

-15. Stocks
+15.Stocks